Are you planning a vacation with your little one? Maybe you can’t fit your regular stroller in with all your luggage when you visit family?

 Storage Accessories

 Need room for all those travel essentials?
-The extra large lower storage area on this stroller has you covered.
-You can pop your diaper bag in there, or maybe the souvenirs you picked up at the local market.
+The extra-large lower storage area on this stroller has you covered.
+You can pop your diaper bag in there or the souvenirs you picked up at the local market.

 The cup holder is ideal for parents and the baby.
 It’s conveniently placed on the handle within quick reach.